4 Important Steps to Crafting a Powerful B2B Point of View

 4. Write it down, distribute, and train.

 A powerful point of view does not live in your CEO’s head.
 It needs to be written down.
-Wrestle over the words you choose, and then, when it has been approved by all key stakeholders, share it.
+Wrestle over the words you choose, and then, when all key stakeholders have approved it, share it.
 A point of view will not have an impact if it sits on a shelf and collects dust.

 • Weave it through every business decision and marketing campaign